diegozea/PairwiseListMatrices.jl/README.md

 Code Coverage: [![Coverage Status](https://coveralls.io/repos/diegozea/PairwiseListMatrices.jl/badge.svg?branch=master&service=github)](https://coveralls.io/github/diegozea/PairwiseListMatrices.jl?branch=master) [![codecov.io](http://codecov.io/github/diegozea/PairwiseListMatrices.jl/coverage.svg?branch=master)](http://codecov.io/github/diegozea/PairwiseListMatrices.jl?branch=master)

 This package allows you to use a paired list as a Matrix.

-`PairwiseListMatrix{T, L, diagonal}` is a (squared) symmetric matrix that stores a `list` of values of type `T` for the pairwise comparison/evaluation of `nelements`.
+`PairwiseListMatrix{T, diagonal}` is a (squared) symmetric matrix that stores a `list` of values of type `T` for the pairwise comparison/evaluation of `nelements`.
 If `diagonal` is `true` the first element of the list is `1, 1` otherwise is `1, 2`.
 If `diagonal` is `false`, the diagonal values are stored in a vector on the `diag` field.
 Labels can be stored on the field `labels` as an `IndexedArray`.

 In pairwise calculations like `cor()` if results are saved as `PairwiseListMatrix` the space is `N(N-1)/2` instead of `N*N`.
 This is useful to compare a large number of elements.